Rachel Harrison, Sculpture with Boots, 2017 (detail)

 Rachel Harrison lives and works in New York.
 A solo exhibition of her work, titled Sitting in a Room, was on view at the Astrup Fearnley Museet in Oslo from September 2022–February 2023, following a mid-career survey at the Whitney Museum of American Art, New York (2019–20).

-Other solo exhibitions include Greene Naftali, New York (2020, 2017); The Museum of Modern Art,
+Other solo and two-person exhibitions include Greene Naftali, New York (2020, 2017); The Museum of Modern Art,

 New York (2016); The Cleveland Museum of Art, Cleveland (2015); Kestner Gesellschaft, Hannover (2013); and

 S.M.A.K., Ghent (2013); Whitechapel Gallery, London (2010); Portikus, Frankfurt (2009–10); and CCS Bard, Annandale-on-Hudson, New York (2009).
 Significant recent group exhibitions include Art Institute of Chicago, Chicago (2020);

 Musée des beaux-arts de Montréal, Montreal (2020); Yorkshire Sculpture International 2019, Leeds Art Gallery,

 Leeds, England; Getty Villa, Los Angeles (2018); The Met Breuer, New York (2018); Le Consortium, Dijon